Tent Box Hard Shell Review

 Good news that customers who have bought the TentBox have not reported that the TentBox ever opened unexpectedly.

-The TentBox comes with a 4-inch thick high density memory foam mattress in a removable, washable cover.
+The TentBox comes with a 6 cm (2.3 inches) thick high density memory foam mattress in a removable, washable cover.
 The inside of the tent is lined with flannel which gives it a comfy feeling.

-The height of the TentBox when fully open is 1 metre / 39.5 inches however useful headspace inside is less, only 95 cms / 37.5 inches.
+The height of the TentBox when fully open is 1 metre / 39.5 inches.
+The useful headspace inside is slightly less, only 95 cms / 37.5 inches.
 However, the TentBox is still higher then the Maggiolina Airlander range (those have 4 cms / 1.5 inch less headroom)

 As for storage, there are plenty.
 On the top there are metal hooks for your bags, clothing or lights.
 There is also an overhead net for storing clothes or your bedtime read, however I would not put anything heavy in it.
 There are more pockets hanging on either side next to your pillow, so they are easy to reach.